nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `fargene/`
-  - `fargene_analysis.log`: logging output that Fargene produced during its run
+  - `fargene_analysis.log`: logging output that fARGene produced during its run
   - `<sample_name>/`:
-    - `hmmsearchresults/`: output from hmmsearch (only if `--arg_fargene_savetmpfiles` supplied)
+    - `hmmsearchresults/`: output from intermediate hmmsearch step (only if `--arg_fargene_savetmpfiles` supplied)
     - `predictedGenes/`:
       - `*-filtered.fasta`: nucleotide sequences of predicted ARGs
-      - `*-filtered-peptides.fasta`: aminoacid sequences of predicted ARGs
+      - `*-filtered-peptides.fasta`: amino acid sequences of predicted ARGs
     - `results_summary.txt`: text summary of results, listing predicted genes and ORFs for each input file
     - `tmpdir/`: temporary output files and fasta files (only if `--arg_fargene_savetmpfiles` supplied)

 </details>

 [fARGene](https://github.com/fannyhb/fargene) (**F**ragmented **A**ntibiotic **R**esistance **Gene** Identifier) is a tool that takes either fragmented metagenomic data or longer sequences as input and predicts and delivers full-length antibiotic resistance genes as output.
 The tool includes developed and optimized models for a number of resistance gene types.
-By default the pipeline runs all models.
-If only a sub-list or single model is to be used this can be specified with the `--hmm-model` flag.
+By default the pipeline runs all models, thus you will receive output for all models.
+If only a sub-list or single model is required, this can be specified with the `--hmm-model` flag.
 Available models are:

 - `class_a`: class A beta-lactamases
 - `class_b_1_2`: subclass B1 and B2 beta-lactamases